-With the Duke and Duchess of Cambridge expecting baby no. 3 this month, we decided to look at some of the most relatively unknown royal baby traditions — and why they exist.
+With royal baby no. 3 finally here, we decided to look at some of the most relatively unknown royal baby traditions — and why they exist.
 From royal gun salutes to who breastfeeds the baby – there’s a lot that goes into being born royal.

 Royals used to give birth at home, until Princess Di created a new tradition

 For generations it was tradition for royals to give birth at their royal residences.
 Queen Elizabeth II was born at a private family home in London; while her sons Charles, Andrew and Edward were born in Buckingham Palace (Princess Anne was born at Clarence House).
 Princess Diana was the first royal to break tradition when she gave birth to William and Harry at St. Mary’s Hospital – Kate Middleton followed suit, giving birth to Prince George and Princess Charlotte at St. Mary’s.
 Although there were rumours that Kate would give birth to baby no. 3 at home, it was recently confirmed that she would stick with the new royal tradition and give birth in a private hospital wing at St. Mary’s.